scottmccool/DREAMassets/configurator/raspbian_minimal/README.md

   In the future, this should be expanded so that we are burning fully configured images (already having had ansible run for a release) and utilities to update that image as well as helper scripts to push newer versions of code for our actual services.

+Notes:
+* Your system may automount the sd card somewhere.
+Unmount it.

   ## Todo
   * Read defaults from command line and allow non-interactive mode (for fastest reprovisioning of single hosts or at least for easy for looping
+  * More intelligent network configuration (consider an always on provioning network you then join the manager machine to at provision time?)
+  * May as well run as much of ansible configurator against the mounted .img file as you can to speed provisioning later